-We are a nut free school.
+We have children in school with serious nut allergies.
+We try, as far as possible, to be a 'nut free school'.
 Please do not send your child with a lunch box or snack which contains nuts i.e. Nutella treat bars, peanut butter sandwiches etc.

 Universal Infant Free School Meals

-From September 2014, all children in Reception, year 1 and year 2 in England will be eligible for Universal Infant Free School Meals as part of the government’s new initiative.
+Since September 2014, all children in Reception, year 1 and year 2 in England are eligible for a Universal Infant Free School Meal.

 School meals will give your child a real appetite for learning and help them to achieve their full potential.
 They can enjoy delicious, healthy meals without the bills and the fuss of making packed lunches.